 Empowering the motivated local marketers

 In sectors such as travel, automotive, banking, finance, retail and many franchise sectors, we commonly see a large percentage of a brand’s locations highly motivated to do local marketing.
-With these brands marketers should focus on empowering locations through the provision of great resources.
-A self-service local area marketing portal, such as Brand Machine’s Marketing Hub, is vital to give locations instance access to customisable materials while ensuring all communications remain on brand.
+With these brands the common play is moving your local marketing to a self-service DIY model using a technology such as Brand Machine's Marketing Hub.
+This gives your locations instance access to customisable materials while ensuring all communications remain on brand.

 Of course every brand has lazy operators, so once your online portal is in place, make locations use it by politely refusing further bespoke requests.
 This will free your marketing team up to pursue more strategic initiatives that will really move the business forward.